 The original sample size was estimated using the best available KDQoL data at the time of application.
 A total of 252 patients (126 per group) were needed for analysis of KDQoL physical component to detect a 5-point difference (in a score ranging 0-100) between groups at 6-months post randomisation, adjusting for the baseline measure with 90% power at the 5% significance level.
 This was based on data from previous studies in a similar population showing the mean score in our proposed study cohort to be 59.37 (SD 19.54) (28).
 We assumed a correlation between baseline and 6-month KDQoL of 0.78 (40).
+The proposal was to randomise a greater proportion to the nocturnal intervention arm (4:3) to overcome an anticipated switch back of those allocated to nights to ensure adequate power in a per protocol analysis and therefore the overall recruitment target was 350.

-Recently the PIVOTAL trial (63) has been published and the data from the PIVOTAL trial provides an opportunity to update and clarify some of the assumptions in estimating the sample size previously.
-The PIVOTAL trial reported data on the KDQoL-36 total score (ranging 0-500), therefore the minimal clinically important difference (MCID) needs further consideration.
-We have calculated the MCID based on the new estimate of the standard deviation from the PIVOTAL data (71.28) maintaining the same magnitude of the effect size by using the same standardised difference of 0.26.
-Furthermore, the PIVOTAL trial reported a correlation coefficient lower than our original estimation (0.725).
-Should the correlation coefficient prove to be in line with that of the PIVOTAL trial (0.725), the power of this trial could fall below the expected 90% anticipated at the outset.
-In order to minimise the potential impact we propose to include in the analysis plan of the primary outcome, the intermediate KDQoL assessment made at 1 and 3 months.
-We anticipate this will lead to a small increase in trial power.
+Publication of the PIVOTAL trial (63) provided an opportunity to update and clarify some of the assumptions in estimating the sample size previously.
+The PIVOTAL trial reported data on the KDQoL-36 total score (ranging 0-500), therefore the minimal clinically important difference (MCID) needed further consideration.
+We calculated the MCID based on the new estimate of the standard deviation from the PIVOTAL data (71.28) maintaining the same magnitude of the effect size by using the same standardised difference of 0.26.
+Furthermore, the PIVOTAL trial reported a correlation coefficient lower than our original estimation (0.725) which was also incorporated.
+Finally, in practice the trial has not observed to date participants 'switching' back to days having recruited from several sites in the first phase of recruitment and therefore the TSC agreed to revert to a conventional 1:1 randomisation.

-Furthermore, we are currently undertaking methodological work through a funded PhD to investigate methods for accounting for missing primary outcome data (anticipated for and sample size inflated by 20%) as a result of death and transplantation.
+Furthermore, we are currently undertaking methodological work through a funded PhD to investigate methods for accounting for missing primary outcome data (anticipated for and sample size inflated by 15%) as a result of death and transplantation.
 The analysis plan, in time, might therefore reflect new methods that become available which also has the potential to increase trial power.